AsmaaAlrefae/AIArtathon2/README.md

 To create a vedio story using AI.

-We used __Text to Image tool that is Based on CLIP + FFT from Lucent and made by Vadim Epstein __ to create artificial artwork from the story _Old Man Lived in the Village_, by feeding the tool with sentences and letting it create the of the final video.
+We used __Text to Image tool that is Based on CLIP + FFT from Lucent and made by Vadim Epstein __
+to create artificial artwork from a story titled _Old Man Lived in the Village_, by feeding the tool with the story sentences and it creates multiple clips.

 The following sentences used generate the clips.
 The length for each clip was 0.12 seconds.